glebec/haskell-programming-allen-moronuki/26-monad-transformers/README.md

 # 26. Monad Transformers

-For some unknown monad `m`, a monad transformer for a known monad `t` is a datatype `m t a` with functor / applicative / monad instances.
+For some unknown monad `m`, a monad transformer named after a known monad `t` is a datatype `m t a` with functor / applicative / monad instances.
+Putting it another way, a monad transformer `KnownT` deals with `Known` embedded in an unknown monad.

-- The "inner" monad is the known one, so we know how to "get at" the `a`.
+- The "inner" monad is the known one, so we know how to "get at" the `a` (e.g. by casing on `Just` or `Nothing`).
-- The "outer" monad is unknown, so all we can do is use generic functions on it.
+- The "outer" monad is unknown, so all we can do is use generic functions like `bind` on it.
 - The hard-coded transformer part is only needed for the `Monad` instance.

 ```hs